Home / Spiritual Aging / Is There a Fountain of Youth Flowing in one region of Costa Rica?

 Is There a Fountain of Youth Flowing in one region of Costa Rica?

 In Nicoya, Costa Rica, where the average income is modest by world standards, people live, on average, to age 85, which is among the highest life expectancies in the world.
-Americans, by contrast, average 77 years, according to the latest federal census records.
+In comparison, Americans average 77 years, according to the latest federal census records.

 Why do Nicoyans live longer?

-Researchers have long known that a number of characteristics are common in longevity hotspots, such as strong social networks, consumption of unprocessed foods, and a lifestyle that promotes walking as a frequent form of transportation.
+Researchers have long known that in longevity hotspots, a number of characteristics are common, such as strong social networks, consumption of unprocessed foods, and a lifestyle that promotes walking as a frequent form of transportation.
 While common sense, these observations require proof and more precise scientific detail.
 David Rehkopf, an associate professor of epidemiology and population health at the Stanford School of Medicine, sought this detail.
 Over the past 15 years, Rehkopf’s studies in Nicoya have revealed social factors, an immune system trait, and chromosomal features directly linked to longevity.
 These findings have been replicated in other longevity regions in Greece and Italy.

 Rehkopf explores how social factors influence genetic features in Sardinia, Italy, and Ikaria, Greece, and their impact on longevity.
 These regions, along with Nicoya and Okinawa, Japan, comprise the four “blue zones” areas recognized for their populations’ longevity.
 Rehkopf’s interest in Costa Rica was piqued when he learned about the impressively long lives of the people there.
 The Costa Rican census and population-tracking system had stored generous amounts of meticulously gathered data from past decades, creating a trove of dependable, unmined data.